-The legendary American tenor and Hollywood film star with Italian origin, Mario Lanza sings “Vesti La Giubba”, a famous tenor aria from Ruggero Leoncavallo’s 1892 opera Pagliacci (Clowns).
-From “For the First Time”, Lanza’s final film, released by Metro-Goldwyn-Mayer in 1959.
+The legendary American tenor and Hollywood film star of Italian origin, Mario Lanza sings “Vesti La Giubba”, a famous tenor aria from Ruggero Leoncavallo’s 1892 opera Pagliacci (Clowns).
+From “For the First Time“, Lanza’s final film, was released by Metro-Goldwyn-Mayer in 1959.

 For the first time

-Filmed on location in 1958 in Capri, Salzburg, Berlin and at the Rome Opera House, it is Lanza’s last film.
-The film told the sentimental story of an operatic tenor (Tony Costa) who finds love for the first time with a young German woman (played by Johanna von Koczian), who happens to be deaf.
+Filmed on location in 1958 in Capri, Salzburg, Berlin, and at the Rome Opera House, it is Lanza’s last film.
+The film tells the sentimental story of an operatic tenor (Tony Costa) who finds love for the first time with a young German woman (played by Johanna von Koczian), who happens to be deaf.

 Vesti la giubba lyrics